ChengZheWu/Medical-Image-Analysis/README.md

 I used the same data as the above paper and it had already been preprocessed.
 The data was extracted from LIDC-IDRI whcih was a public dataset for lung cancer analysis.

 ## Model Architecture
+I fused the concepts of densenet and self-attention which was called non-local block in the above paper.
+The model I bulit was called DenseAttentionNet(DANet).
 ![DANet](https://github.com/ChengZheWu/Medical-Image-Analysis/blob/main/images/DANet.png)
+GAP denotes global average pooling, FC Layer denotes fully connected layer.

 ## Result